-Assuming the device can remain connected to two networks simultaneously, we can consider each application independently for both Wait-n-Migrate and Resumption Agent.
-Indeed, flows belonging to a certain application do not impact other application flows.
+For both Wait-n-Migrate and Resumption Agent, assuming the device can remain connected to two networks simultaneously, flows from multiple simultaneous applications will not affect each other and we can consider each application independently.
 Therefore, an increase in the number of multitasked applications will not affect the general performance of our mechanisms.